Effects of meditation: Changes in the brain

-Attention/Mind wandering
+Attention and mind wandering

 Non-directive forms of meditation where the meditator lets their mind wander freely can actually produce higher levels of activity in the default mode network when compared to a resting state or having the brain in a neutral place.
 These Non directive forms of meditation allows the meditators to have better control over thoughts during everyday activities or when focusing on specific task due to a reduced frustration at the brains mind wandering process.
 When given a specific task, meditation can allow quicker response to changing environmental stimuli.
 Meditation can allow the brain to decrease attention to unwanted responses of irrelevant environmental stimuli and a reduces the Stroop effect.
 Those who meditate have regularly demonstrated more control on what they focus their attention on while maintaining a mindful awareness on what is around them.
 Experienced meditators have been shown to have an increased ability when it comes to conflict monitoring and find it easier to switch between competing stimuli.
 Those who practice meditation experience an increase of attentional resources in the brain and steady meditation practice can lead to the reduction of the attentional blink due to a decreased mental exertion when identifying important stimuli.